 Clean the venturi tube with a pipe cleaner or piece of wire.
 You may need a torch to see into the venturi tube to make sure it is clear.
-You will see a pin inside the tube which is part of the burner assembly.

 Turn the burner up on end and lightly tap against a piece of wood to dislodge any debris from inside.